-S Sudan judge rules on 11 troops charged with rape, murder
+South Sudan judge finds 10 troops guilty of violent rampage

-JUBA, South Sudan (AP) — A military judge in South Sudan finds 11 soldiers guilty of rape and murder during a rampage in the capital two years ago.
+JUBA, South Sudan (AP) — A military judge in South Sudan on Thursday found 10 soldiers guilty of rape and murder in a violent rampage two years ago.

-Brigadier General Knight Briano is saying what specific crimes each soldier is found guilty of and their sentences.
+Brigadier General Knight Briano found two guilty of involvement in the murder of a South Sudanese journalist and sentenced them to life in prison.
+The judge found three other soldiers guilty of raping foreign aid workers, four guilty of sexual harassment and one guilty of theft and armed robbery.
+They have been sentenced to between seven and 14 years in jail.

-He is delivering his judgment before a group of diplomats, aid workers and officials who have filled the military courtroom Thursday to hear the ruling.
+One of the 11 soldiers charges was acquitted for lack of evidence.
+A twelfth soldier charged died while in jail during the trial.

 Most Read Nation & World Stories